Yakima Historic Preservation Commission

 Local Register Nomination

-Proposed Nomination to the Local Register of Historic Places
+No new proposals for the Local Register of Historic Places have been submitted for review.

 The purpose of the Yakima Historic Preservation Ordinance is to provide for the identification, evaluation, designation, and protection of designated historic and prehistoric resources within the boundaries of the City of Yakima and preserve and rehabilitate eligible historic properties for future generations.